M.H.A. Frequently Asked Questions

 Most online classes allow for asynchronous participation (not specific times).
 However, in order to facilitate student learning, online classes may include occasional webinars, online chat rooms or Skype options, which do require a specific time commitment.
 This information will be identified in the course syllabus.
 Students should expect weekly due dates for assignments that require them to participate in the online course throughout the week.

-Will my degree state that it's from an online program--will future employers know?
+Will my degree state that it's from an online/hybrid program--will future employers know?

-No, your diploma will not state that your program was in an online format.
-Your diploma and transcripts will list your M.H.A. degree earned from Seton Hall University.
+Your diploma will not state that your program was in an online/hybrid format.
+Your diploma and transcripts will list your M.H.A. degree earned from Seton Hall University as the curriculum is identical to the on-campus.

-Can I access SHU library facilities if I'm taking online classes?
+Can I access SHU library facilities if I'm taking online/hybrid classes?

 All SHU library resources necessary for the M.H.A. are available online, including multiple databases and full text articles.
 The interlibrary loan service allows you to reserve books, order journal articles and receive materials from other libraries.

-Online classes require students to engage in a course in a different way than on-campus courses.
+Online/hybrid classes require students to engage in a course in a different way than on-campus courses.
 In an on-campus course, students know they will read, write papers, take tests and meet in a classroom.
-In an online class, students will read, write papers, take tests and engage using a written medium.
-Students in an online class need to budget the same amount of time as students in a classroom.
-Self management of your time is integral to your success in the online program.
+In an online/hybrid class, students will read, write papers, take tests and engage using a written medium.
+Students in an online/hybrid class need to budget the same amount of time as students in a classroom.
+Self-management of your time is integral to your success in the online program.

 What are assignments like?

-What are some of the challenges when taking online classes?
+What are some of the challenges when taking online/hybrid classes?

 If you don't understand an assignment, it is important to ask questions for clarification so you don't fall behind.
 Instructors make themselves available to students via e-mail, discussions boards and conference calls.

-How are online classes graded?
+How are online/hybrid classes graded?
 What are the instructor's expectations?

 Are lectures available online?